BranLight/BranLight/README.md

 - 👋 Hi, I’m Brandon!
 - 🎮 I’m interested in coding, building computers, gaming, and everything tech.
-- 📘 I’m currently learning as much as I can about coding.
 - 🐍 My language of choice is Python.

 <!---